 Nic coordinates our foundation and corporate grant approaches to meet annual fundraising goals.
 She is a Certified Fundraising Executive with over 20 years of experience in grant strategy and proposal writing, specializing in foundation approaches for major capital campaigns and organizational capacity needs.
 Prior to coming to AWBW, Nic taught Fundraising Certificate Program courses through UCLA Extension for over five years.

 Christy Turek Rials

 Christy coordinates all aspects of the Adult Windows Program, from developing goals and objectives to program implementation, documentation and evaluation.
-Christy began her work with AWBW as a trained Program Leader with the Women’s Windows Program at YWCA-WINGS in West Covina, working with children and adult victims of domestic violence as part of their Outreach and Shelter Programs.
+Christy began her work with AWBW as a trained Program Facilitator with the Women’s Windows Program at YWCA-WINGS in West Covina, working with children and adult victims of domestic violence as part of their Outreach and Shelter Programs.
 Christy has facilitated groups with incarcerated survivors of domestic violence as well as with celebrities dealing with substance abuse on VH1 Celebrity Rehab.

 Jaime works closely with our CEO and ED to manage individual fund development activities.
 She also works closely with our Board of Directors, preparing for all meetings and ensuring our board has the tools they need to be successful ambassadors for the organization.
 Prior to joining AWBW, Jaime worked in development with the Santa Barbara International Film Festival, Just Communities Central Coast, and served as an intern for now retired Congresswoman Lois Capps.
 Jaime graduated from UC Davis with BA in Sociology and Women and Gender Studies.